matchms/matchms/README.rst

   :width: 400
   :alt: Flowchart

   Flowchart of matchms workflow.
-Reference and query spectrums are filtered using the same set of set filters (here: filter A and filter B).
+Reference and query spectra are filtered using the same set of set filters (here: filter A and filter B).
 Once filtered, every reference spectrum is compared to every query spectrum using the matchms.Scores object.